raystack/raccoon/docs/docs/concepts/architecture.md

 - Verify if the total connections have reached the configured limit based on `SERVER_WEBSOCKET_MAX_CONN` configuration.
 On reaching the max connections, Raccoon disconnects the connection with an appropriate error message as a response proto.
 - Upgrade the connection and persist the identifier.
 - Add ping/pong handlers on this connection, read timeout deadline.
 More about these handlers in the following sections
 - At this point, the connection is completely upgraded and Raccoon is ready to accept SendEventRequest.
-The handler handles each SendEventRequest by sending it to the events-channel to be asynchronously published by the publisher.
+The handler handles each SendEventRequest by sending it to the events-channel.
+The events can be published by the publisher either synchronously or asynchronous based on the configuration.
 - When the connection is closed.
 Raccoon clean up the connection along with the identifier.
 The same identifier then can be reused on the upcoming connection.

 ### REST